 Let me tell you about the Life Lines Memoir or Writing Quietly workshops, the kind of thing I do:

 I run a very relaxed, comfortable writing class.
 Most of the group members are seniors, although not all.
 Some members are former housewives, schoolteachers, GE engineers, doctors, widows and widowers, cancer survivors or other life-crisis survivors.
 Some are computer savvy, some are not and are not even on email.
 Some are a little shy.
 Some are ebullient.
 All are fascinating.
 Some are remarkably good writers.
 Some are real novices but have great stories nonetheless.
 Some have absolutely no intention of publishing their memoirs, or will self-publish on a small scale for family and friends.
 A few have gone on to have stories printed in newspapers, magazines (Adirondack Life was one), to self-publish manuscripts or seek professional publishers.

-Workshop sessions can be limited to a day or an afternoon, but my regularly scheduled workshops can run two hours weekly anywhere from four to eight weeks, depending on the venue.
+Workshop sessions can be limited to a day or an afternoon, but my regularly scheduled workshops can run two hours weekly for five or six weeks, depending on the venue.

 I introduce a prompt (example: cup of coffee, the view from my window, how I got my name) with every meeting and we free write for ten minutes on whatever comes to mind.
 The idea is to pour onto the page whatever comes into your head.
 These can be rewritten or discarded, but I recommend holding on to them for awhile–rereading them at a later date.
 Reading aloud in class is recommended but voluntary.
 If it’s an on-line class (see below) you can choose to show your work only to me or to the other participants.